 THE ALL OR NONE MENTALITY

-The distinguishment between nationalism and patriotism is perhaps best expressed by Hitler's principle of the concept.
-Besides absolute obedience and loyalty, he shaped one core element of nationalism, namely the all or none mentality.
-He was determined to lead Germany towards the path of victory or to lead the nation into the abyss if necessary.
-It all depended on the course of the nation: destiny and the willingness to fight.
+The distinction between nationalism and patriotism is perhaps best expressed by Hitler's principles of these concepts.
+Besides absolute obedience and loyalty, he emphasized one core element of nationalism: the all-or-none mentality.
+He was determined to lead Germany towards victory or lead the nation into the abyss if necessary.
+It all depended on the nation's course: destiny and the willingness to fight.

 Nationalism is the application of Darwin's survival of the fittest theory in politics and the human race.
-Keep in mind that it is the only concept that can flush away its healthy counterpart, namely patriotism and, in the worst case, even a fatherland.
+It is important to keep in mind that nationalism can eliminate its healthy counterpart, patriotism, and in the worst case, even one's own country.

 As the historian Martin Kitchen already pointed out,